omermorad/mockingbird/docs/README.md

 ```

 ## Inferred Value
-When using the `Fixture` decorator without any value will generate a random value inffered from the property type.
+When using the `Mock` decorator without any value will generate a random value inffered from the property type.

 So the result of the following code: